 Citizenship Merits are awarded for any act that is deemed to add something to our community.
 It may be an act of kindness, politeness or helpfulness.
 There are no hard or fast rules; it is in the judgement of the member of staff as to whether one is deserved.

-Super Merits are awarded for pieces of work which exceed normal merit status.
-A certificate is given to the child who in turn takes the certificate to the Headmaster along with the piece of work.
+Super Merits are awarded for both academic and citizenship and are for outstanding piece of work or effort or similarly an outstanding act of kindness or behaviour that makes a difference to the school community .
+A certificate is given to the child who in an Headmaster's awards assembly.